Navigation

 IT STEM Workshop

-On 22nd March 2024, the IT STEMPOINT organisation organised an IT workshop at Saint John Henry Newman Catholic School, Stevenage.
+On 12th December 2024, the IT STEMPOINT organisation organised an IT workshop at Samuel Whitbread Academy School, Bedford.
 The purpose of this workshop is to encourage Year 8 and Year 9 girls to take the STEM subjects as their GCSE choice.
-This is also the current government’s initiatives.

-Thirteen Year 8 girls went on this trip and they learned about cloud computing, building a simple website using HTML and manipulating an electronic output device using microbit programming in MIT Scratch environment.
+Thirteen Year 8 and 9 girls went on this trip and they learned about simple text-based coding to edit a game in Minecraft and manipulating an electronic output device using microbit programming in MIT Scratch environment.

 The workshops were delivered by professionals from the IT industries where the trainers/professionals have at least a Degree qualification and they deliver the activities at the workshops.

 When the sessions were finished, students filled in an evaluation form and we headed straight back to Bushey Meads School at 3.30pm.
-The Year 8 girls were so happy with the trip that they even requested to take a group photo before we departed.
+The girls had enjoyed the trip and they also displayed excellent behaviour throughout the trip.
 I am glad that the girls had enjoyed the workshop and it has been a very educational trip indeed.

 Related Articles